Fabio Borini: Fatih Karagümrük

 On 15 December 2020, Borini signed for Süper Lig club Fatih Karagümrük.
 Borini got off to a good start at the club, scoring multiple goals including a right footed curled effort into the top corner against Fenerbahçe in a 2–1 loss on 13 February.

+Sampdoria

+On 10 July 2023, Sampdoria, recently relegated to Serie B, announced the signing of Borini on a contract until 2025.

+Salford City

+After training with Salford City for a month, Borini signed a short-term deal with the EFL League Two club on 17 October 2025.

 International career

 On 13 November 2009, he made his debut with the Italy U-21 squad in a 2–0 loss against Hungary.
 Borini was named captain of the Italian team for the 2010 UEFA European Under-19 Championship.
 On 29 March 2011, he scored his first goal for the U21 team in a friendly game against Germany.

 On 26 February 2012, Borini was called up to the senior national team by head coach Cesare Prandelli.
 He made his debut on 29 February 2012, in the friendly match against the United States.
 He was included in the Italian squad for UEFA Euro 2012, but did not come off the bench.

 In May 2013 he was included in Italy U-21 squad for the 2013 UEFA European Under-21 Championship held in Israel.
 On 15 June 2013 he scored a winning goal in semi-finals of the competition against the Netherlands and a consolation goal in the final against Spain.
 Following the competition's completion he was announced in UEFA's official team of the tournament.

 In May 2016, Borini was named in Italy's preliminary 28-man training squad ahead of UEFA Euro 2016.